 Grant applications will be reviewed and scored by a Views on Learning grant review committee.
 The scoring rubric being used is available for download at the top of this page.
 The rubric is based up a 90 point scale and the awards will be given to the top scorers.
 In case of tie, additional information may be requested from the applicants.
 Views on Learning will notify each applicant of the outcome of the review process and whether its application will be funded.

 Views on Learning, Inc. will provide up to $25,000.00, based upon enrollment, for the purchase of technology that enhances student learning.
-In addition, the school will also receive up to ten mobile hotspots to access the EBS wireless Internet spectrum and access to our Zoom Video Conferencing Portal, a web-based interactive video conferencing tool.
-The school must be located in one of the Views on Learning, Inc. markets to be eligible for the grant and must be accredited by their state department of education.
+In addition, the school will also receive up to ten mobile hotspots to access the EBS wireless Internet spectrum and access to our Zoom Video Conferencing Portal (web-based interactive video conferencing tool).
+The school must be located in one of the Views on Learning, Inc. service areas to be eligible for the grant and must be accredited by their state department of education (or other recognized accreditation agency).
 The technology must be used by students and have the capability of accessing our EBS spectrum through wifi.

 The application process for the Views on Learning, Inc. Grant is online with resources to complete the application.
-Each school seeking funding must create a new account to begin the application process.
+Each school seeking funding must create an account to begin the application process.
 The school also agrees to use the Educational Broadband Service Spectrum for educational use.